hwbjerry/main/docs/DeveloperGuide.md

 ● Model : Modifies and stores data of App in-memory
 ● Storage : Read data from and write data to files
 ● UI: The UI of the App
-● DukeExceptions: Custom Duke exceptions that may be raised from contextual errors while executing commands in BetterDuke.
+● dukeexceptions: Custom Duke exceptions that may be raised from contextual errors while executing commands in BetterDuke.
 For example, the ​Parser​ component (see the class diagram given below)
 defines it’s API in the ​MainParser.java​ interface and exposes its functionality